afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 Is there any room for model improvement?
 Remeber that we used exponentially-modified Gaussian to fit the data (distribution $\mathcal D$ in the model) at the trial level.
 One may try other distributions such as shifted log-normal (as prefered in Haies et al. (2020)), Gaussian, inversge Gaussian Student's $t$, and (shifted) log-normal.
 Those alternative distributions could not compete with the exponentially-modified Gaussian as visually illustrated through posterior predictive checks as Fig. 5 in Chen et al. (2021).
 Model comparisons among these models can also be quantitively assessed through leave-one-out cross-validation using the function `loo` in `brms`.

-In addition, one may also fine-tune the cross-trial variability as discussed above (and as implemented in Haines et al. (2020)).

 We should not forget our ultimate goal: estimating test-retest reliability!
 How to extract the information from the model output?
 Remember those four levels of "con1", "con2", "inc1", and "inc2" correspond to congruent during session 1, congruent during session 2, incongruent during session 1.
 Since in the current context, we are interested in the test-retest reliability about the contrast between incongruent and congruent.
 So we want to extract those model components of $(\mu_{11s}, \mu_{21s}, \mu_{12s}, \mu_{22s})$, and then obtain the correlation between $\mu_{21s}- \mu_{11s}$ and $\mu_{22s}- \mu_{21s})$.
 Here comes our finale:

 ```\{r}